preciofishbone/OmniaDocsG2/blocks/mega-menu/index.rst

 + **ADD STYLE**: Click here for some style settings.
 See below for more information.

-+ **Min Width Of Column**: Set the minimum width of columns in the Mega Menu here.
++ **Min width of column**: Set the minimum width of columns in the mega menu here.
 + **Enable dropdown menu**: If you disable this, all menu options, wihin the navigation depth you have decided, will always be shown.
-+ **Static Levels**: Defines the number of levels that will always be displayed in the menu.
++ **Static levels**: Defines the number of levels that will always be displayed in the menu.
-+ **Max Width**: As Default, the menu's Width is dynamic, meaning it adapts to the Width needed.
-You can set a fixed Width in pixels if you wish.
++ **Max width**: As default, the menu's width is dynamic, meaning it adapts to the width needed.
+You can set a fixed width in pixels if you wish.
-+ **Max Height**: As Default, the menu's Height is dynamic, meaning it adapts to the Height needed.
-You can set a fixed Height in pixels if you wish.
++ **Max height**: As default, the menu's height is dynamic, meaning it adapts to the height needed.
+You can set a fixed height in pixels if you wish.
-+ **Background Color**: As Default, the Background Color for the Mega Menu is the same as the Header, but you can set another Background Color if you wish.
++ **Background color**: As default, the background color for the mega menu is the same as the header, but you can set another background color if you wish.
-+ **Text Color**: As Default, the Text Color for the Mega Menu is the same as the text in the Header, but you can set another Text Color if you wish.
++ **Text color**: As default, the text color for the mega menu is the same as the text in the header, but you can set another text color if you wish.
-+ **Selected Border Color**: You can set Border Color separately if you wish.
-Default=no Color.
++ **Selected border color**: You can set border color separately if you wish.
+Default=no color.

 These Style settings becomes available when you click ADD STYLE:

 .. image:: mega-menu-block-display-style.png

-+ **Font Size**: Use the slider to set the font size in the Mega Menu.
++ **Font size**: Use the slider to set the font size in the mega menu.
-+ **Font Weight**: Use this slider to set how "bold" the font should look.
++ **Font weight**: Use this slider to set how "bold" the font should look.
 + **Uppercase**: If only uppercase should be used for the font, select this option.
 + **Padding**: Set som padding within the block, if needed.